 The appearance of a cat’s whiskers changes with pain too.
 The whiskers of cats who are not experiencing pain are loose and curved toward the ground.
 Pain can cause the whiskers to straighten, appear closer together, and move away from the face.
 Be aware that whisker position can mean other things too.
 For example, if they are pushed forward, they could be excited and alert; if flattened against their cheeks, they could be angry or scared.

 If you suspect your cat might be in pain, then you can do an assessment of your cat’s facial expressions using the scoring method from the Feline Grimace Scale.
 If the total score is more than 4 out of 10, then pain management might be warranted, and you should seek veterinary care right away.
 Also, consider whether you've seen any other physical or behavioral signs of pain.
 If you have any doubts, take your cat to your veterinary clinic for a professional opinion and examination.
-Much can be done to manage pain so that our feline companions do not have to suffer.
+There's much that can be done to manage cat pain so that our feline companions do not have to suffer.

 ZPC-01017